awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 The following policy gives users permissions to create a launch configuration if the instance type is `t2.micro`, but only if the name of the launch configuration starts with `qateam-`\.
 For more information about specifying the ARN value, see [Resources](control-access-using-iam.md#policy-auto-scaling-resources)\.
 They can specify a launch configuration for an Auto Scaling group only if its name starts with `qateam-`\.

-The last part of the statement gives users permissions to describe launch configurations and to access certain Amazon EC2 resources in their AWS account\.
+The last part of the statement gives users permissions to describe launch configurations and to access certain Amazon EC2 resources in their account\.
 This gives users minimum permissions to create and manage launch configurations from the Amazon EC2 Auto Scaling console\.

 ```
 {